oliverkoetter/kopfkino/README.md

 ## Installation locally
 Make sure all Python dependencies listed in the requirements.txt file are installed via pip.
 Furthermore ensure that [ImageMagick](https://imagemagick.org/) and [Ghostscript](https://www.ghostscript.com/) are installed for text processing and layout.
 For proper processing of the queued jobs and the elementary in-memory-database install [Redis](https://redis.io/).
 The following heroku-cli command interprets the Procfile locally and runs the respective processes.
+The app & worker process are compiled to their own slug and executed in their own dyno (heroku containerization).
 ```
 heroku local
 ```